felangel/mason/README.md

 mason bundle ./path/to/brick -t dart -o ./path/to/destination
 ```

-A bundle can then be used to generate code from a brick programatically:
+A bundle can then be used to generate code from a brick programmatically:

 ```dart
 // Create a MasonGenerator from the existing bundle.